guesant/fabricjs-object-fit/docs/guide/README.md

 import { fabric } from "fabric";
 import { setup, Point } from "fabricjs-object-fit";

+// if you are using the UMD version
+// const {
+//   fabric,
+//   FabricJSObjectFit: { setup, Point }
+// } = window;

 const { ObjectFit } = setup(fabric);

 async function doRender() {